-Gallery Modular Kitchen Design
+Galley Modular Kitchen Design

-A gallery modular kitchen can be defined by two narrow rows of cabinets facing each other with a narrow walkway in between.
-The gallery layout works well with all kitchen styles, as it enhances safety and efficiency while cooking.
+A galley modular kitchen can be defined by two narrow rows of cabinets facing each other with a narrow walkway in between.
+The galley layout works well with all kitchen styles, as it enhances safety and efficiency while cooking.
 This type of kitchen shape can fit several cabinets and house doors or walkways at either end of the run.
 Tall cabinets run along the wall to store all major appliances.
 Keep base cabinets in a heavier, darker material, and the upper cabinet in a lighter colour to connect it more towards the ceiling.
 This will also help reduce the feeling that you are in a hallway.
 Try concealing the fridge and dishwasher behind cabinet panels to give the space a tidy look.